theS3Interdev/pichafy/README.md

 👉 **Profile Page**: Access transformed images and credit information personally

-👉 **Credits Purchase**: Securely buy credits via Stripe for uninterrupted use
+👉 **Credits Purchase**: Securely buy credits via PayPal for uninterrupted use

 👉 **Responsive UI/UX**: A seamless experience across devices with a user-friendly interface and many more, including code architecture and